daandtu/Whatsapp-Stats-and-Export/README.md

 With the built-in export functionality you can only export the last 10,000 (with images) or 40,000 (without images) messages.
 Using the database you can analyze your complete chat history.
 ### 1. Export of your message database:
 1. Option: Your phone is rooted.
 Just copy the file `msgstore.db` from the directory `/data/data/app/com.whatsapp/databases` to your computer.
 2. Option: You have a Huawei Phone.
-In this case follow [this instructions](https://github.com/daandtu/whatsapp-chat-stats/blob/master/Huawei%20Export.md).
+In this case, follow [these instructions](https://github.com/daandtu/whatsapp-chat-stats/blob/master/Huawei%20Export.md).

 There may be other possibilities to get your message database like decrypting the sd-card backup, but they will not be discussed here.
 ### 2. Creating chat statistics